• Skip to main content

 How to Make Mochi Waffles from Scratch

-Making mochi waffles from scratch is an easy recipe mixed all in one bowl.
+Making mochi waffle batter from scratch is an easy recipe mixed all in one bowl.
 It is best to use one with a pouring spout on the edge such as the one I am using, as seen below.
-This helps to pour the mochi batter into the waffle iron easily once it is time to get cooking.

-Perfectly Crispy and Chewy Mochi Waffles batter ready to pour
+Mochi Waffles batter made with rice flour ready to pour

 Best Waffle Iron for Cooking Mochi Waffles